Initial Teacher Training

 What do I need to do before I am able to apply?

-Applicants need to have Maths, English and Science at GCSE level before they start the course, as well as an undergraduate degree (2:2 or above).
-Experience is vital, obviously the more experience you can get, the better prepared you are and the more likely you are to be selected.
-We do ask candidates for the salaried route to have significant primary classroom experience prior to application.
+Applicants need to have Maths, English and Science at GCSE level 4/C or above before they start the course, as well as an undergraduate degree (2:2 or above).
+The University do not usually accept GCSE equivalency results but may consider applicants on a cases by case basis during COVID.
+Classroom experience is not required but would support an application and the more experience you can get, the better prepared you are and the more likely you are to be selected.

 How do I get into school to gain primary experience?